What is Collab Mode?

 Are the changes that are made in Collab Mode saved?

 Only if the owner of the Pen chooses to save them (only they see a Save button).
-If you are collaborating and want to save the progress, you can click the Fork button and save a fork of the exact state of the Pen at that time.
+If you are collaborating on a public Pen and want to save the progress, you can click the Fork button and save a fork of the exact state of the Pen at that time.

 What else is Collab Mode good for?